elastic/rally/docs/adding_tracks.rst

 Now modify ``track.json`` so it knows about your new file::

     {
-      "short-description": "Tutorial benchmark for Rally",
+      "description": "Tutorial benchmark for Rally",
-      "description": "This test indexes 8.6 million documents (POIs from Geonames) using 8 clients and 5000 docs per bulk request against Elasticsearch", "indices": [
+      "indices": [
         {
           "name": "geonames",